 Scientists complete first map of an insect brain

-The achievement brings experts closer to true understanding of the mechanism of thought, researchers say.
+Achievement brings experts closer to true understanding of the mechanism of thought, researchers say

 The map shows every single neuron (messenger cell) in the brain of a baby fruit fly, and how they are wired together.